Where Are Z Lenses Made?

 • 105mm f/2.8 VR S

 The remaining Nikkor Z-mount lenses are made in China.
-As far as I can discern, that occurs at both a Tamron facility in Foshan China (marked with #) as well as one or possibly two Nikon facilities:
+As far as I can discern, that occurs at both a Tamron facility in Foshan China (marked below with an #) as well as one or possibly two Nikon facilities:

 • 17-28mm f/2.8#